mrismanaziz/Reforestation/README.md

-## What was a more important invention than the first telephone?
-The second one.
+## A Sandwich walks into a bar, the bartender says “Sorry, we don’t serve food here”